 Make sure your brand name is prominently displayed at the top of the stand and include a call-to-action.
 Contact details like phone number and website will give visitors a way to contact you after the exhibition.
 Always go for a reusable exhibition stand.

 Don’t use the panels of your exhibition stand to convey reams of text, no-one will bother to read it and it will look too busy.
 It’s better to have the information in a brochure that a visitor can take away with them.
 Use a slogan to reflect your brand that people will notice and remember, and make sure the text is big enough to be read from a distance.

 8. DON’T FORGET THE FLOORING

-Don’t rely on the standard carpet tiles provided by the show organiser, including the flooring in your stand design can really make an impact.
-Our stands include the option of a photo floor helping you to enhance your design.
+Don’t rely on the standard carpet tiles provided by the show organiser, when including the flooring in your stand design can really make an impact.
+Our stands include the option of a photo floor, helping you to enhance your design.

 9. MAKE YOUR STAND INTERACTIVE

 Consider having TV screens or iPads to promote your products or services.
 These really draw attention to your stand.
 Giving visitors something to interact with other than just sales staff can be an effective way to entice people to your exhibition stand.

 If appropriate, give demonstrations of your product, these will hopefully draw in a crowd.
 If your product is too bulky to demonstrate, consider using virtual reality to showcase it.
 Research shows that the more people can interact with a product, the more likely they are to buy it.

 10. USE PROMOTIONAL ITEMS TO ENHANCE YOUR STAND

 Our final top tip that makes a good exhibition stand is making the most of promotional items during a trade show.
 Everyone loves a freebie, so having branded merchandise on display can add aesthetic appeal to your stand, as well as promoting your brand.